PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

 mind is actually me.”
 While there is a kernel of truth to it, this is a dramatic oversimplification.
-Dandapani, an ex-Hindu priest, aptly describes the mind as a dark mansion in his book _The Power of Unwavering Focus_.^7 If you found yourself in this mansion, you would see noth- ing but long hallways with hundreds and thousands of closed doors.
+Dandapani, an ex-Hindu priest, aptly describes the mind as a dark mansion in his book _The Power of Unwavering Focus_.
+If you found yourself in this mansion, you would see noth- ing but long hallways with hundreds and thousands of closed doors.
 If you could open a door, you would find that each room